edzer/raster_data_benchmark/PROPOSAL.md

 to carry out raster analysis, perform differently, have different ways to handle (or not handle) very larger rasters, and provide different ways to visualise raster data.
 From a user perspective this variety is complicated, and makes it hard to choose which package to use for what.

-During the geospatial discussion panel at the "Why R?" conference in September 2021 This led Ahmadou Dicko to ask the questions [_As much as many analysis on vector data now use `sf`, what's the future for a more unified raster analysis data in R?_](https://www.youtube.com/watch?v=_HBpzbbUVgc&feature=youtu.be&t=1588) Given the broadening of R packages for raster analysis and visualisation we observe, this question is not easily answerable and becomes more relevant.
+During the geospatial discussion panel at the "Why R?" conference in September 2021 this led Ahmadou Dicko to ask the questions [_As much as many analysis on vector data now use `sf`, what's the future for a more unified raster analysis data in R?_](https://www.youtube.com/watch?v=_HBpzbbUVgc&feature=youtu.be&t=1588) Given the broadening of R packages for raster analysis and visualisation we observe, this question is not easily answerable and becomes more relevant.

 ### Existing work